 Fuji makes an entire line of instant cameras.
 These are simply two of my favorites.
 You can see them all at Fuji Film USA Instax Cameras.

 ** Holiday Special!
 Free Case with Lens Purchase.
 Limited Time. **

 This company makes award-winning lenses for your iPhone.
 Whether you take award-winning pictures with it or not is completely irrelevant because Olloclip lenses are so much fun!
 I own the 4-in-1 Lens for iPhone 6, which includes the following lenses: fisheye, macro 10x, macro 15x and wide angle.
+If you know someone who prioritises the ability to take macro images, or even photos of the tiniest things visible only through microscopes, Edmund Optics offers products for those interested in microscopy.
 When shopping, make sure to start by selecting the model of your phone.
 Every generation of iPhone has a different set of lenses made to fit that specific model.
 Price: $80

 I also highly recommend buying an Olloclip case.
 Or better yet, getting it free!
 For a limited time, Olloclip is giving you a free case with any iPhone lens purchase.
 My daughter Kate has the iPhone 5s case on her phone pictured above.
 It’s designed to work seamlessly with your Olloclip lens by simply attaching the lens to the top of the device.
 Without it, you’ll need to remove the existing case on your phone to use the lens.
 I always want my camera(s) ready to go, so having the Olloclip case on my phone makes me quick to the draw.
 Price: $30

 Monogramming done locally at Providence Gift Company.

 Olloclip makes several other iPhone lenses and all of the lenses come in a variety of colors.
 Check them all out online.